Internet Security Software

 Is Facebook's New PGP Encryption Secure?

-Jun 30, 2015 - Earlier this month, Facebook announced that it's adding the ability to add a PGP encryption key for its users.
+Jun 30, 2015 - In early June, Facebook announced that it's adding the ability to add a PGP encryption key for its users.
 On its blog, Facebook said it's "very important to us that the people who use Facebook feel safe and can trust that their connection to Facebook is secure."
-The social media company prov...
+The social media company provides ...

 Samsung Keyboard Flaw: What You Need to Know